 Student clubs and organizations such as forensics play an important role in the CSUF Human Communication Studies Department experience.
-Whether you are interested in Forensics ,The National Student Speech-Language Hearing Association or one of the many other clubs, you are certain to find one that meets your professional interests and social needs.
+Whether you are interested in Forensics or one of the many other clubs, you are certain to find one that meets your professional interests and social needs.
 See a complete listing of clubs and student organizations offered in the College of Communications.

 Dr. Summer Martin - Advisor for M.A. students enrolled in the Communication Studies graduate program.

-Dr. Minjung Kim - Advisor for students enrolled in the undergraduate Communicative Disorders program.
+Dr. Gary Ruud - Advisor for students enrolled in the undergraduate Communication Studies program.

-Dr. Ying-Chiao Tsao- Advisor for M.A. students enrolled in the Communicative Disorders program.
+Dr. Stella Ting-Toomey - Advisor for students enrolled in the undergraduate Communication Studies program.

 This distinguished program in Communication Studies ranks among the field’s leading centers for publication of research in Debate and Argumentation, Intercultural Communication, Communication Issues in Asia, Communication Issues in China, Communication Issues in Europe, and Communication Issues in the Pacific Rim.
 Read more about this achievement.